What is Aadhar?

 - The worker will record your biometrics at the Centre.

-- You would get an acknowledgement receipt from the Centre.
+- You would get an acknowledgment receipt from the Centre.
 You can use this number till your Aadhar is not ready.

 - You will receive your Aadhar number online via the provided email ID, within 90 days.